-However, any paints which are not actually solid, such as tubes of squeezable paint and, obviously, liquid paints all fall under the TSA’s liquids rules if being taken in your carry on bag.
+However, any paints that are not actually solid, such as tubes of squeezable paint and, obviously, liquid paints all fall under the TSA’s liquids rules if being taken in your carry on bag.
 In this case, each container must be no larger than 3.4 ozs (100 ml) and they all must fit in your one permitted quart-sized liquids bag.
 The liquids bag must be removed from your carry on and be placed in a separate bin at the checkpoint for x-ray screening.

 If you pack them in your checked luggage then the liquids rules do not apply so there are no restrictions on size or the amount.

 Can you bring acrylic paint on a plane?

 Acrylic paints are permitted on a plane but the rules differ depending on whether you want to bring acrylic paint in your carry on baggage or in checked baggage.

 If you wish to take them in your hand luggage they are likely to fall within the liquids rules.
 This means that we will be considered as liquids if they are not only a liquid but also a cream (ie. they can be squeezed from a tube).

-In this case each tube/bottle of acrylic paint must be no larger than 3.4 ounces (100 ml) and they must all fit in the one quart sized plastic liquids bag that each passenger is permitted.
+In this case each tube/bottle of acrylic paint must be no larger than 3.4 ounces (100 ml) and fit in the one quart sized plastic liquids bag that each passenger is permitted.
 This bag must be removed from your carry on and be placed in a separate bin at the security checkpoint for x-ray screening.

 You can pack any amount of non-flammable acrylic paint in your checked bag without restriction.

 This is the TSA’s response to a passenger’s question can I carry acrylic paint on a plane: